jessewashburn/enrollment-airtable-exercise/analysis.md

 ## Definitions and Assumptions

-* **Enrollment** represents a single leader's participation in a specific course at a specific program center.
-* **Completion percentage** is a numeric value (0-100) representing how much of a course an individual leader completed.
 * **Engagement** is measured through enrollment counts and average completion percentages, aggregated using rollups across cities, program centers, and courses.
-* Cities, program centers, or courses with very small numbers of enrollments may show high completion averages that are not representative of broader participation.
 * A minimum-enrollment filter of **≥2 enrollments** is applied when reviewing completion percentages to prevent single enrollments from skewing averages.

 ---